‘Good Trouble’ Star Daisy Eagan Talks LGBTQ Representation In The Industry

-Freeform’s Good Trouble currently has some of the most diverse characters on television and actress Daisy Eagan is discussing how the entertainment industry has changed over the years as it relates to LGBTQ representation, according to a report from Pop Culture.
+Freeform’s Good Trouble currently has some of the most diverse characters on television, and actress Daisy Eagan is discussing how the entertainment industry has changed over the years as it relates to LGBTQ representation, according to a report from Pop Culture.

 The show is a spin-off of The Fosters, which originally focused on an interracial lesbian couple and the children they fostered and later adopted.
 Now, Good Trouble follows the couple’s two daughters, Callie and Mariana, played by Maia Mitchell and Cierra Ramirez.
 The new series follows Callie and Mariana as they do their best to navigate being away from home for the first time.

 As adults, the women end up living in a communal living space called The Coterie with roommates who later become a part of the show’s storyline.

-The roommates feature an Asian lesbian woman and a bisexual Latino artist, there is also a transgender character who’s struggling to win the acceptance of her parents and a non-binary individual, Joey Riverton, played by Eagan.
+The roommates feature an Asian lesbian woman and a bisexual Latino artist, there is also a transgender character who’s struggling to win the acceptance of her parents, and a non-binary individual, Joey Riverton, played by Eagan.

 The Tony Award-winner, who identifies as queer, recently spoke with Pop Culture via phone about Joey’s journey on the show and their coming out as non-binary while dating a lesbian woman during Season 2.